RAHULKRISHNAKR/Bank-Customer-Behaviour/README.md

 This project aims to evaluate and compare the performance of several machine learning models in predicting whether customers will subscribe to a term deposit based on the **Bank Marketing Dataset**.
 The dataset contains customer-related information and campaign data used for marketing the bank's term deposits.

 The provided paper, *"Modelling bank customer behaviour using feature engineering and classification techniques"* by Abedin et al., focuses on advanced methods for analyzing bank customer behavior using feature engineering and machine learning techniques.
-Below are key takeaways that can be added to the README file of your project, which align with your work:

 ---